freddan88/pxesrv-linux/winpe/readme.txt

 winpe_x64.cmd will generate winpe_x64.iso (64Bit Winpe that can be used in pxesrv etc.)

-I take no responsibility for this script, use at your own risk Security and bugs shall be reported to apache php or mysql This script is only tested with softwareversions found in httpsrv.sh The script is only tested with: Windows 7 32 and 64Bit...
+I take no responsibility for this script, use at your own risk The script is only tested with: Windows 7 32 and 64Bit...

 -----------------------------------------------------------------------------